Mohammad Farooq Shah

-Mohammad Farooq Shah (Note: محمد فاروق شاہ) (1944–1990) commonly known as Mirwaiz Moulvi Farooq, was a prominent Kashmiri religious leader and political figure.
+Mohammad Farooq Shah (Note: محمد فاروق شاہ) (1944–1990) commonly known as Mirwaiz Moulvi Farooq, was a prominent Indian religious leader and political figure.
 As the Mirwaiz of Kashmir, he served as the head cleric of historic Jamia Masjid in Srinagar, and led the All Jammu and Kashmir Awami Action Committee (ACC), a coalition of political parties in Jammu and Kashmir that sought resolution of the Kashmir conflict.

 Early life

 Moulvi farooq was born on 21 December 1944 (27th Dhu al-Hijjah 1363 AH) in Srinagar.
 He belonged to the influential clerical family that held the traditional title of Mirwaiz of Kashmir.
 He received his early education at home and later enrolled at Islamia and Oriental College, studying theology, Islam and Arabic language and literature.

 Religious and clerical role

 In 1968, following the death of his uncle, Mirwaiz Yusuf Shah, he succeeded to the position of Mirwaiz of Kashmir.
 As head preacher of the historic Jamia Masjid in Srinagar, he delivered sermons and held religious authority in Kashmir Valley.